Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Mapping the spiral arms in the stellar kinematics

 \subsection{Radial Velocity}

 In this section we look for kinematic structures traced by the radial velocities, $U$, of our stellar sample.
-Once again, we project the stars in our sample on the x-y plane which we divide into cells.
+As in Sec. \ref{sec:DV}, we project the stars in our sample on the x-y plane which we divide into cells.
 Then, each cell is coloured by the median value of $U$ from all stars in the cell.

 Fig. \ref{fig:U}, left panel, shows the distribution of radial velocities projected on the Galactic mid-plane.
-We see that this plane is also rich in substructures, although they are not the same as the ones found with $\Delta V$, nor resemble clear spiral features.
-In the right panel ($\phi-ln(R)$ plane) it can be seen that these structures resemble triangles which do not produce clear bands; therefore we are reluctant to make any fit to the features of this velocity component.
+We see that this plane is also rich in substructures, although they do not have the same shapes as the ones found with $\Delta V$, nor resemble clear spiral bands.
+In the right panel ($\phi-ln(R)$ plane) it can be seen that some of these structures resemble elongated triangles and correspond to some form of spiral triangle in the left panel (physical plane).

 To analyse whether the structures in $U$ have a connection with the Galactic spiral arms, in Fig. \ref{fig:U} we overplot the logarithmic spirals used to fit the $\Delta V$ structures (Fig. \ref{fig:DV-fit}).
 In general, the structures in $U$ cannot be entirely described with the logarithmic spirals used for the $\Delta V$ structures.
 However, we notice some similarities: i) the upper half of the black curve, that matches well with the Perseus arm, resembles the mid region of the large red structure in the upper part of the plot; ii) the lower segment of the magenta curve, that follows the Sagittarius-Carina arm, crosses through a red $U$ structure in the bottom right of the plot.; iii) the grey spiral has no clear relation with any red or blue structure, residing near the frontier between blue and red, but changing sides near the middle of our plot; iv) as for the green and orange spirals, that in $\Delta V$ trace the central part of the inter-arms, in Fig. \ref{fig:U} they are closer to interfaces where $U$ changes from positive to negative values.